dfgHiatus/YouTubeYoinker/README.md

 # YouTubeYoinker

 A multi-threaded Youtube Downloader allowing for a virtually arbitrary number of songs to be downloaded at once.
-Made with Python 3.8 64-Bit, currently defaults to 4 threads/concurrent downloads but may easily modified.
+Made with Python 3.8 64-Bit, currently defaults to 4 threads/concurrent downloads but may easily be modified.

 # Usage:
 1. Paste in Youtube Video URLs in songURLs.txt